tharhtetsan/tharhtetsan/README.md

 ## Hello there 👋, I am Thar Htet San

+"I love developing the capability of machines to process information, which will guide your future decisions."

 I am an Artificial Intelligence Engineer with 5+ years of experience.
-I love creating end-to-end ML solution including Creating Own Algorithm, ML life cycle development, MLOps stacks and  Data Pipelines
+I spend most of my time in creating end-to-end ML solution including Creating Own Algorithm, ML life cycle development, MLOps stacks and  Data Pipelines
 .
 Beyond my professional endeavors, I'm passionate about teaching at [DeepFaro](https://www.youtube.com/@deepfaro) and sharing knowledge about AI/ML System at [Myanmar Software Engineers](https://www.facebook.com/groups/myanmarsoftwareengineers).